sunil-samuel/KieServer-KJar-Deployment/README.md

 The following project can be used as a starting point for creating a kjar.

 Once the project is complete.
 Run the mvn install command to install the jar file into the maven m2 directory.
+The kie-server deploys your kjar from the maven repository using the artifactid.
+Therefore, you must have your kjar installed prior to deploying into kie-server.

 ```sh
 > mvn clean install